kim-xps12/bsl-snake-public/README.md

 ## Installation

 1. Install venv for your python version.
-(You need replace "3.8" to your version.)
+(You need to replace "3.8" to your version.)

    ```
    sudo apt install python3.8-venv